Light and crispy vegan yeasted waffles that use just one bowl and make the best Sunday morning breakfast you’ll ever taste.

-There are two types of waffles.
-Those that rely on baking powder and the quick chemical reaction that ensues.
-Those waffles, for the most part, are clunky and a bit too sweet for my taste.
+Most waffles rely baking powder and the quick chemical reaction that ensues.
+Those waffles are sometimes heavy and often too sweet for my taste.

 Why can’t you fly now, mother?”